Zhenzzza/Zhenzzza/README.md

 My primary focus is frontend development, where I enjoy creating modern, responsive, and user-friendly interfaces.
 At the same time, I have experience building backend applications and working on complete full stack projects from idea to implementation.

-I graduated with honors from the IT STEP Academy and completed a number of projects during my studies, including a thesis project, which can be found in my repositories.
+I graduated from IT STEP Academy with honors and completed a variety of projects during my studies, including my graduation project, which is available in my repositories.

 ## Tech Stack